Weather routing: For maritime commercial usage

-Promoters of weather routing companies cite high fuel savings due to their use, while many mariners tend to be sceptic of their advantages due to a few number of maritime accidents (such as the sinking of the Derbyshire in 1980, and the parametric rolling of APL China in 1998) and cargo damages that continue to occur even when vessels follow routing advice.
+Promoters of weather routing companies cite high fuel savings due to their use, while many mariners tend to be sceptic of their advantages due to a number of maritime accidents (such as the sinking of the Derbyshire in 1980, and the parametric rolling of APL China in 1998) and cargo damages that continue to occur even when vessels follow routing advice.
 A few routing programs employ the Dijkstra algorithm and do not consider the different responses of each ship to the same weather, as the latter is difficult to estimate.